AI

 On average, every member of the advocacy group has saved 4.2 hours per week, amounting to a huge five weeks saved per year.
 This amounts to £3911.93 saved per person, per year in productivity-related costs.

-These results have come from only a small sample group.
+These results have come from only a sample group.
 If we were to open it up to every employee at Infinity Group, we predict even greater savings, with 1140 hours saved per week and an ROI of £48,899.14 per month.

 Louise Otton, Head of People and Culture, has been part of the AI advocacy group since the first session.
 She’s experienced the rewards already, stating: “My team can move quicker by being able to create something from nothing through Copilot.
 It helps us work through different scenarios and move towards fast resolutions.
 It’s been amazing to hear how other people are using it and pick up tips we can benefit from”.